mikeevmm/HaxeMacros/main.md

 Despite this, macros are still a very undocumented feature of Haxe (although initiatives such as the [Haxe Cookbook](1) are starting to fix this), and, as such, I decided to share what I have learnt about them.

-(**Note**: I will be assuming a good grasp on Haxe syntax and it's workings, so I recommend only reading this if you've had some experience programming in Haxe.)
+(**Note**: I will be assuming a good grasp on Haxe syntax and its workings, so I recommend only reading this if you've had some experience programming in Haxe.)

 ## What Are Haxe Macros